 - small box of crayons/colored pencils/markers

-- 10-20 sheets loose leaf paper (easily accessible, yet preserved, in a folder)
+- 10-20 sheets of loose-leaf paper (easily accessible, yet preserved, in a folder)

-- 10-20 sheets plain white paper (easily accessible, yet preserved in a folder)
+- 10-20 sheets of plain white paper (easily accessible yet preserved in a folder)

 - computer (if your child has homework on the computer and you are comfortable with your child being on the computer with minimal supervision)